 The August, 2017 issue of my monthly(ish) newsletter, the Breakfast Bulletin, is out.
 This month, we have: a wrap-up of the many hikes I’ve been on lately, while updating my book 6o Hikes Within 60 Miles of Portland — almost all of them of them in the Columbia River Gorge.
 An update from the soccer project, about the crazy […]

 Every year in early summer, the Portland-area hiking cycle takes one to Saddle Mountain, just off US 26 on the way to the Oregon Coast.
 It is typically in late June — when the Gorge flower show is done and the higher trails haven’t melted out yet — that the open peaks of this Coast Range […]

+Update: As of January 2018, this trail is closed because of the 2017 Eagle Creek Fire.
+Check the National Forest website for the latest info.
 There are, of course, many epic hikes in the Columbia River Gorge.
 They lead to waterfalls, forests, flowers, and viewpoints.
-But perhaps none takes in all of these as the uber-epic Larch Mountain Trail, which starts at the Multnomah Falls Lodge.
-Seven miles in length, gaining some 4,000 feet in elevation, and just over 100 years […]
+But perhaps none takes in all of these as the uber-epic […]